VinncentWong/QueryUtility/README.md

 SELECT ...
 FROM `user` WHERE user.account_number=? with ? is equal to 'abcde'
 ```

-What if the we have accountNumbers instead of accountNumber?
+What if we have accountNumbers instead of accountNumber?
 Then, it will make a query
 ```
 SELECT ...
 FROM `user` WHERE user.account_number IN ? with ? is equal to 'abcde'
 ```